Why are 401(k)’s a bad idea? Why don’t rich people use them? And seriously, are they worthy of being called a scam?

 At best, a 401k will provide you with a moderate retirement nest egg when you finally reach 59.5 years old.
-As the term “nest egg” suggests, I believe this approach is fragile.
+As the term “nest egg” suggests, this approach is fragile.

-401(k)s reminds me of how marketing campaigns in the 1970s and 1980s convinced us that cheap sugar-packed, carb-packed cereal were a healthy breakfast food.
+Wall Street’s obsession with pushing the 401(k) onto hundreds of millions of Americans reminds me of how marketing campaigns in the 1970s and 1980s pushed that cheap, sugar-packed, carb-dense cereals were a healthy breakfast food.

-Thousands of health studies have now confirmed that sugary cereals are not only a poor breakfast choice, but are detrimental to your long-term health and one of the key factors that have contributed to a sharp rise is childhood obesity.
+Thousands of health studies have now confirmed that sugary cereals are not only a poor breakfast choice, but are detrimental to your long-term health and a key factor that has contributed to the alarming rise in childhood obesity.

-If this 401(k) system is truly working for these hard-working people who are contributing, then why are the vast majority of Americans still scraping to get by?
+If our 401(k) system was working for these hard-working people, then why are the vast majority of Americans still scraping to get by?

 If we have this great retirement tool called the 401(k) plan, then why do 40% of Americans not have $400 in the bank for emergency expenses?
 Should it concern us that 60% of Americans would be unable to pay for an unexpected expense of $1,000?